Are you in an abusive relationship?

 There are signs of unhealthy relationships

-Relationship violence can happen to anyone -married, dating, straight, same-sex, ex-boyfriends and girlfriends, ex-spouses, and to every gender, age, race, ethnicity, sexual orientation, culture and religion.
+Relationship violence can happen to anyone -married, dating, straight, queer, ex-boyfriends and girlfriends, ex-spouses, and to every gender, age, race, ethnicity, sexual orientation, culture and religion.
 No one should live in fear of the person they love, but identifying domestic violence and abuse can be hard when its’ psychological, not physical.
 Relationship violence occurs when a partner repeatedly uses shame, guilt, fear, threats or intimidation to emotionally control their partner.
 Recognizing the signs of relationship violence is the first step to getting help.

 Questions to Identify Relationship Violence